Logo

 Capacitive Touch (copper tape)

-Capacitive touch can be used on the Micro:bit itself (Making a pin or the Micro:bit logo touch capacitive) or can be extend using copper tape to add a touch activated element to any project.
+Capacitive touch can be used on the Micro:bit itself (Making a pin or the Micro:bit logo touch capacitive) or can be extended using copper tape to add a touch activated element to any project.

 Light Sensor (BH1750)

-While the built in light sensor on the Micro:bit works okay.
+While the built in light sensor on the Micro:bit works okay,

-For more accurate/reliable readings the BH1750 is your guy!
+for more accurate/reliable readings the BH1750 is your guy!

 Potentiometer